 What do you think are the gaps in diabetes health and education in the African-American community, especially among Black women?
 How can health professionals close these gaps?

 The biggest gap in diabetes health and education is the challenges on behalf of health care providers to understand the importance of cultural identity and food.
 To request dietary changes in order to manage diabetes causes internal turmoil for African-Americans.
 Health care providers are becoming more culturally aware.
 But it is challenging to understand people unless you have walked in their shoes.
 We, healthcare providers, have to think of ways to help the African-American community resolve this conflict and while controlling their diabetes.
 Understanding the cultural factors that impact African-Americans will help to bridge that gap between diabetes health and education for African-American (AA) communities.

 What are some myths about minorities and Type 2 diabetes management?
 What are some misconceptions about diabetes you hear from minorities?

-My response: Just because all your family members have Type 2 diabetes does not mean you will get it.
-I remind people that Type 2 diabetes is 90% based on lifestyle, dietary habits, and exercise.
+My response: Just because all your family members have type 2 diabetes does not mean you will get it.
+I remind people that type 2 diabetes is 90 percent based on lifestyle, dietary habits and exercise.
 People have control of these lifestyle habits.
-Now, don’t get me wrong there are some people where genetics play a part in the development of diabetes, but 90% is a lifestyle for Type 2 diabetes.
+Now, don’t get me wrong there are some people where genetics play a part in the development of diabetes, but 90 percent is a lifestyle for type 2 diabetes.